 The student intern will complete this form as they begin the internship experience by identifying the specific area of work that parallels their field of academic study along with several anticipated objectives.
-The Statement of Work and Objectives are to be submitted along with the Internship b.
-Student Internship Contract c.
-Occupational Work Experience
+The Statement of Work and Objectives are to be submitted along with the Internship Agreement to the sponsor for their review.